 Funded by the Healthier Wisconsin Partnership Program, a Medical College of Wisconsin Development Grant, this project provides the data collection and forecasting critically needed for workforce planning.

-- At a Glance: Wisconsin Clinical Laboratory Science Workforce Survey, 2010 (PDF, 91 KB)
+- At a Glance: Wisconsin Clinical Laboratory Science Workforce Survey, 2010 (PDF)

-- Wisconsin Clinical Laboratory Science Workforce Survey Report, 2010 (PDF, 1.5 MB)
+- Wisconsin Clinical Laboratory Science Workforce Survey Report, 2010 (PDF)

 - Healthier Wisconsin Partnership Program: Funded Projects